WLenhard/cNORM/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-There was one NOTES on spelling in DESCRIPTION, which are all false positive, however.
+There was one NOTE on misspellings in DESCRIPTION through devtools::check_rhub(), which are all false positives.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.